Flashpoint Xplor 300 Pro TTL R2 review: Impressive power in a small package

 As the name suggests, this strobe relies on Adorama’s R2 radio transmission system.
 I have a lot of experience with this system personally and found that the Xplor 300 fits quickly and easily in with its bigger sibling, the Xplor 600, which I use as my main battery-powered strobe.

 The 2.4 Ghz connection performed as I expected, which is to say that it’s strong and reliable.
-The specs promise more than 300 feet of (or 100 meters).
+The specs promise more than 300 feet of range (or 100 meters).
 I tested this at a high-school football field.
 I had no trouble firing the flash from the opposite end zone using an R2 transmitter.

 Of course, a football field provides an excellent setting for uninterrupted transmission.
 Once you start putting objects between the transmitter and the Xplor 300, you can expect your results to vary.